raluca-san/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Hi there.
-I am Raluca (read exactly as spelled).
-This is my personal website, where you can find my short bio & sciency stuff.
+I am Raluca.
+This is my personal website, where you can find my short (professional) bio.
 I am at core a computer scientist, having been studying programming and algorithms since I was 14 years old.
+However, my interest has always been the application of technology in the biomedical field to improve people's well-being.

-My research is at the interface of computer-assisted systems and focuses on developing solutions that can improve the diagnosis and treatment in healthcare - using machine learning, data mining, statistics, and robotics.
+Consequently,  I have mostly worked  on healthcare/medical related projects, despite having started my academic pursuit with control engineering and applied informatics.

-Feel free to get in touch.
+Currently, my research is at the interface of computer-assisted systems and focuses on developing solutions that can improve the diagnosis and treatment of liver cancer - using data mining, statistics, and machine learning.